Citi is an advertising partner.

 The information related to the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.

 If you’re still unsure which card is best for you, our interactive tool can assist you in your decision.
-By inputting numbers that reflect your spending habits, our comparison tool will help you make the best decision possible.
+By inputting numbers that reflect your spending habits, our comparison tool will help you make your best decision possible.